 Health Benefits of Cycling

-Doctors recommend a weekly routine of 150 minutes of moderate-intensity or 75 minutes of high intensity exercise each week in order to maximize your health and wellness.
-Cycling is an excellent way to support your physical and mental fitness, helping you to burn fat, build muscle, and boost endurance.
-Let’s review the health benefits of cycling and provide three workouts for each level of experience.
+Doctors, including us, recommend regular aerobic exercise as part of a healthy lifestyle.
+Cycling can be a practical way to support your physical and mental fitness, helping you to burn fat, build muscle, and boost endurance.
+Let’s review the potential health benefits of cycling and share sample workouts for different experience levels.

 Why Should You Start Cycling?